HomeDev GuideAPI Reference

 • An InvalidWorkflowStateException occurs if the workflow item being added has a state that does not exist in the associated workflow.

-• A TransitionSessionDeniedException occurs if the specified TransitionSessionToken is not valid or a different client has already obtained exclusive access to the target of moderation.
+• A TransitionSessionDeniedException occurs if the specified TransitionSessionToken is invalid, or a different client has already obtained exclusive access to the target of moderation.

 📘